chrxtina/paisel-client/README.md

 ## About

-Paisel is an anonymous thought sharing app that gives users an outlet for their thoughts as well as provides a community whereby users may read each others thoughts and, in a sense, not feel alone (fr. *pas seul*).
+Paisel is an anonymous thought sharing app that gives users an outlet for their thoughts as well as provides a community whereby users may read each others thoughts, interact through polls and, in a sense, not feel alone
+(fr. *pas seul*).

 ## Features

 - User Authentication: sign-up, sign-in, sign-out, and change password
 - Create and view all or own thoughts
+- Add poll question and answers to thought post
 - Edit and delete own thoughts
+- Vote on polls
+- View poll results

 ## Technologies Used